selwynpolit/d9book/book/general.md

 ## Hide the revision log message field during content creation

 If revisions are on for a content type, the revision log message field will be displayed on the content creation form.
 This can be especially confusing for anonymous users who don't know Drupal.
-You can hide this field by using the `hook_form_alter()` function in a custom module.
+You can hide this field by using the `hook_form_alter()` function in a  `.module` file.

 ```php
 function mymodule_form_node_form_alter(&$form, \Drupal\Core\Form\FormStateInterface $form_state, $form_id) {